 So how many hours of light do chickens need to lay eggs?
 A minimum of 14 hours.

 The hen’s body automatically shuts off egg-laying for the months with 14 or fewer hours of daylight.

-That little which bar can be drug across the chart to the current date.
+That little bar can be drug across the chart to the current date.
 See how much info is given below the bar?
-I think its pretty cool!
+I think it’s pretty cool!
 But all you really need to look at to tell how many daylight hours your chickens need to lay eggs is column two and second row where it says daylight.

 For October 6th in Ohio, we will be at eleven and a half hours of daylight each day.
 Then above that, it shows the times for sunrise and sunset.